qouteall/imm_ptl_wiki_copy/Home.md

 And then [download Immersive Portals mod](https://qouteall.fun/immptl).
 You now get two jar files.
 Put these two jar files into `mods` folder.
 (You don't need to open these two jar files.)
 The `mods` folder is in the game directory.
 You can open the game directory from the launcher.
 If `mods` folder does not exist, create it. (launching MC with Fabric once will create the `mods` folder)

 Note that you need to download the corresponding mod jar for the corresponding Minecraft version.

-It's recommended to use Pehkui mod with this mod.
-Pehkui provides entity scaling functionality.
-Pehkui: https://www.curseforge.com/minecraft/mc-mods/pehkui (Currently this mod does not have integration with Pehkui on Forge.)